|Wix standout features|

 If you are running into technical issues and need support, it has an automated customer assistant which will run you through the most common technical issues.
 But if this fails, you may choose the chat options for communicating directly with a customer care expert.
 You will need to navigate some fairly complex menus to get to the correct person.

-After navigating through this, I found that it was necessary to submit a ticket, waiting for Wix to email me with an answer.
+I found that it was necessary to submit a ticket, waiting for Wix to email me with an answer.
 Once I browsed through the site, I was unable to find any information about how to contact someone directly via phone or chat.

 There does appear to be an online forum called “X Community,” where you can ask questions of other Wix users.
 However, this community does not appear to be particularly active, possibly because it appears hidden on the website.